ozhankaraman/IstioCC/README.md

 ```

 ## Deploy Sample Pods for our tests
-Deploy helloworld2 and sleep pods on all regions and zones.
+Deploy helloworld2 and sleep pods and services on all regions and zones.
 With help of these pods we could apply regional cross cluster scenarios on three clusters
 ``` bash
 kubectl --context=c1-admin apply -f ./helloworld2-ns.yaml
 kubectl --context=c2-admin apply -f ./helloworld2-ns.yaml